soumendrak/hashnode/clezfg2ut00x3ntnvcmt14kiu.md

 ### properties

-This keyword is used to define an object's properties and their schemas.
+This keyword is used to define an object's properties and schemas.
 Here's an example:

 ```python
 schema = {